Originally published: July 2024 | Updated: October 2025

 Using a temporary filling kit, apply the material directly to the cavity.

-Press it gently to make it fit well, and avoid chewing on that side to let it set properly.
+Press it gently to ensure a proper fit, and avoid chewing on that side to allow it to set properly.
 Always consult a dentist for follow-up care.

 If you’re ready to get started, call us now!

-Include gauze for bleeding, pain relievers for discomfort, and a small mirror for inspection.
+Include gauze for bleeding control, pain relievers for discomfort, and a small mirror for visual inspection.
 Tweezers and dental floss help remove debris.

 Having these tools at home can prevent further damage and reduce pain.
 It’s important to be prepared for any dental emergency.